 The Rainbow tool was built using a static site generator.
-It's power lies in a Rust serverless function which does the maths.
+Its power lies in a Rust serverless function which does the maths.
 It works by finding the pixel (in the image) with the lowest contrast to the text colour.
 Then it uses a bit of High School Maths (the Newton-Raphson numerical technique) to work out the overlay transparency which satisfies the contrast ratio supplied (4.5 by default).
-There are a few optimisations built in such as resizing the image before getting going to speed up the later calculations.
-The code is open source and you can view the Rainbow Site code on the Rodney Lab Git Hub page .
-Now you know what the Rainbow tool is shall we look at how to use it?
+There are a few built-in optimizations, such as resizing the image before getting going to speed up the later calculations.
+The code is open source, and you can view the Rainbow Site code on the Rodney Lab GitHub page .
+Now you know what the Rainbow tool is, shall we look at how to use it?

 - Open the Rainbow Accessibility tool and click Browse to add your photo.

-- Next click or tap the Get Alpha button to fire up the Rust serverless function.
-After a moment the computed alpha will be displayed.
+- Next, click or tap the Get Alpha button to fire up the Rust serverless function.
+After a moment, the computed alpha will be displayed.
 The image is updated, using this value.

 The code shows how to overlay text on an image with a semi-transparent background.
 The opacity (or alpha) is specified in line

 47. Notice how we embed Next-Gen image formats , but include fallbacks for browsers which do not support them.
 We also make the image responsive by including different widths and specifying when each should be used.

-In this post we looked at:
+In this post, we looked at:

-- how to use a semi-transparent overlay to make text added to an image accessible,
+- how to use a semi-transparent overlay to make text added to an image accessible;

 - how to embed a responsive image using Next-Gen formats with a fallback.

-I hope you found this post useful and you can use something from this post in one of your projects.
+I hope you found this post useful, and you can use something from this post in one of your projects.
 I’m keen to hear how you have the Rainbow tool in your work.
-Also it is still early in development so I am keen to hear your suggestions on how it could be improved.
-You can leave a comment below, @ me on twitter or try one of the other contact methods listed below.
+Also, it is still early in development, so I am keen to hear your suggestions on how it could be improved.
+You can leave a comment below, @ me on Twitter or try one of the other contact methods listed below.

 As I say, I hope you enjoyed the post and learned something new.
 I also hope you will use this code in your own projects.
-Be sure to share your work on Twitter, giving me a mention so I can see what you did.
-Finally be sure to let me know ideas for other posts you would like to see.
+Be sure to share your work on Twitter, giving me a mention, so I can see what you did.
+Finally, be sure to let me know ideas for other posts you would like to see.
 Read on to find ways to get in touch, further below.
 If you have found this post useful, even though you can only afford even a tiny contribution, please consider supporting me through Buy me a Coffee.

 Finally, feel free to share the post on your social media accounts for all your followers who will find it useful.
 As well as leaving a comment below, you can get in touch via @askRodney on Twitter and also askRodney on Telegram .
 Also, see further ways to get in touch with Rodney Lab.
 I post regularly on SvelteKit as well as Gatsby JS among other topics.
-Also subscribe to the newsletter to keep up-to-date with our latest projects.
+Also, subscribe to the newsletter to keep up-to-date with our latest projects.